 When a virtual assistant has a contract ready for new clients to review and sign, it helps the assistant look more professional.
-This virtual assistant agreement will be an added layer to show that you’re ready to work and commit to this client’s business.
-While a blog, brand, or business may have their own confidentiality agreement or contract for you to sign, this virtual assistant agreement will cover the assistant’s side of the work expected.
+This contract will be an added layer to show that you’re ready to work and commit to this client’s business.

-Having a virtual assistant contract doesn’t mean that a client or assistant won’t renege on your contract, but it helps encourage each person to provide reasonable notice should the contract need termination.
-Not only will this virtual assistant agreement make you look professional, but it will also help your client place more confidence in the work you’ll be providing because you’ll have the contract details laid out in terms that protect both parties during this remote business transaction.
+Not only will having this contract make you look professional, but it will also help your client place more confidence in the work you’ll be providing because you’ll have the contract details laid out in terms that protect both parties during this remote business transaction.

 I’m going to get off my soapbox now and go take a nap.
 If you have any questions let me know in the comments!